-An owner of land who builds a home or has a home built on the land without entering into a contract to build.
+An owner of land who builds a home or has a home built on the land without entering into a comprehensive home building contract.

 A person who holds a permanent visa (under section 30 of the Migration Act 1958 (Cwlth)) or a New Zealand citizen who is the holder of a special category visa (under section 32 of the Migration Act).

 This is the home you primarily reside in.

 This home must be occupied by all applicants for a continuous period of at least 6 months commencing within 12 months of completion of the eligible transaction.